AntroMind/antrocode/README.md

 ---

 ## 🔥 Why Choose AntroCode?
 (Core Features)

-### 🐣 Behind the Code: A 12-Year-Old's 80-Hour Rollercoaster
-"In the past 80 hours, I've felt the thrill of solving problems, the sting of being filtered by algorithms, and the pure joy of being recognized by a GitHub Pioneer (#217).
-My emotions have been like an ECG (Electrocardiogram)—constant ups and downs.
-But as a developer, I'd rather have a heartbeat than a flatline. 📈
-AntroCode is my 'exam week' challenge to prove that minimalist, single-file tools still have a place in this bloated world.
-If you value this spirit, please help us reach our 20-star goal tonight. ⭐"

 I stripped away all the complex infrastructure, leaving only pure productivity and absolute data security: